logip87/todo-tests/README.md

 ## How to run the tests?

-Please run `npm i` command before starting tests.
+After cloning repository, please run `npm i` command before starting tests.

 - `npm run cy:run` to run tests headlessly.
 - `npm run cy:open` to open Cypress(Does not generate report).